Hello, World!

 * If you already have a Github account with a different email address, you'll need to add your Kellogg email address in your Github settings, and then set it as your primary email.

-Go to the Ona website and click "Start for free".
+Go to the Codespaces website and click "Get started for free".

-My hope is to keep us all on Ona's free tier for the entire quarter, but you may need to upgrade depending on your usage - the paid tier (i.e. "Core") costs $20/mo.
-I will provide suggestions for avoiding this, but as Ona is required for the course, you should be prepared to upgrade if needed.
-Once the course is over, you can choose to cancel at any time.
+My hope is to keep you on a free tier for the entire quarter.
+But, depending on your usage, you may need to upgrade at some point - the paid tier (i.e. "Pro") costs $4/mo.
+I will provide tips to avoid this, but access to Codespaces is required for the course, so be prepared to upgrade if needed.
+Once the course is over, you can choose to downgrade/cancel at any time.

 Course Resources